Wealth preservation for foreign nationals

 CRS is a similar international standard for the automatic exchange of financial account information, designed to combat tax evasion.
 It involves over 100 countries and territories, requiring financial institutions to collect and share information about accounts held by residents of other participating countries.

-High-net-worth foreign nationals usually have holdings outside the United States, including non-US mutual funds and hedge funds, foreign trusts, non-US businesses, and other holdings.
 Foreign nationals may be subject to US taxes on their accounts – for example, on dividends paid by US companies2 – even if they do not live in the United States.
-This can be a complex issue, and it is important to seek professional advice to ensure you comply with all applicable tax laws.
+Conversely, even if they live primarily in this country, high-net-worth foreign nationals tend to also have holdings outside the United States, including non-US mutual funds and hedge funds, foreign trusts, non-US businesses, and other holdings.
+The Internal Revenue Service may classify some of these foreign investment products, as passive foreign investment companies (PFICs), which are subject to complex rules and reporting, as well as high rates of taxation.
+This can be a complex issue, and it is important to seek professional advice to ensure you comply with all applicable tax laws as you look to minimize tax liabilities.

 Using US-based life insurance for wealth preservation

-Life insurance – and in particular, permanent universal or whole life insurance that can build cash value3 – can potentially provide a number of advantages for foreign nationals, especially when it comes providing a death benefit and this helps with estate planning and preserving family wealth.
+Life insurance — and in particular, permanent universal or whole life insurance that can build cash value3 — may provide a number of estate planning advantages for foreign nationals, starting with a death benefit that can be used to help preserving family wealth.
+The fact is, favorable tax treatment means that a properly structured life insurance policy can offer significant tax benefits, making it a key component of a comprehensive financial strategy.

 The Global Citizens Program

 Guardian provides specialized life insurance solutions and services designed to meet the unique demands of high-net-worth international clients.
-Our Global Citizens Program allows qualifying clients to tap into a dedicated team that specializes in the more complex financial protection needs of clients with multinational interests – and provides white-glove service with the backing of one of the world's largest mutual life insurance companies.
+Our Global Citizens Program allows qualifying clients to tap into a dedicated team that specializes in the more complex financial protection needs of clients with multinational interests.
+The program provides white-glove service with the backing of one of the world's largest mutual life insurance companies, with access to coverage options that fit your unique circumstances.
 Clients must be non-resident, non-US citizens who demonstrate financial connections, holdings and/or family ties in the US.
 A dedicated case concierge team is assigned to help each applicant, and submissions are evaluated by specialized underwriters.
 Other amenities include a complimentary US trust review, translation services, law firm referrals, and more.
 To learn more, contact a Guardian financial professional.

 Get help finding the right life insurance solution for your situation